NDLA regional directors and constituency representatives:

 - Foster a spirit of solidarity and dedication among NDLA members and friends of the University of Notre Dame and the Law School; and

-- Raising funds and soliciting contributions to the University of Notre Dame for use by the Law School.
+- Raise funds and solicit contributions to the University of Notre Dame for use by the Law School.

 NDLA regions are compatible with university regions as defined by the Notre Dame Alumni Association.
 Directors serve a three-year term, renewable for an additional three years.
 The Nominations Committee reviews board nominations during the NDLA Board spring meeting.
 To be considered for vacancies occurring during the upcoming year, nominations must be received approximately one month prior to the spring meeting date.
 Two candidates per director position are selected to participate in an election held in late spring or early summer.